SBPraveen/java-learning/README.md

 Constructor functions should have the same name as the class name and they never return anything.
 Constructor functions can be used for activities such as connection to DB.
 Just like method overloading, constructors can also be overloaded and a constructor with parameters is known as a parameterized constructor.
 **Constructor function**(inside a class) will be called **every time an object is created**. **Static blocks** will be **called only once** irrespective of the number of times objects are created from that class.
 The static blocks will be called even before the constructor.
 If no objects are created then then static block will not be called but we can initiate a class using the ``` Class.forName("Mobile")```(If a class is initiated then the static block will get executed)
-Just like static variables, static methods should be called using the class name.
+Just like static variables, **static methods** should be called using the class name.
-**A non static variable cannot be used inside a static metnod.**But the object itself can be passed to the static method and the non static variables can be accessed from the object.
+**A non static variable cannot be used inside a static method.**But the object itself can be passed to the static method and the non static variables can be accessed from the object.

 Why main method is static??
 Main function is the starting point of execution.
 But we cannot create an object of the class before main is executed.
 So we make main as static.